isabelecourtois/EntregaFinal_Railways/README.md

 # E-COMMERCE API

-This API contains a set of endpoints that allow developers to interact with and consume data related to e-commerce.
-It provides access to product information, orders, users, and shopping carts.
+This API is an open source (test scenario) software made to create a easy and simple "Shop" API, where you have a set of endpoints (User, Products, Carts and Orders)  that stores and handles everything related to products, cartscreate orders (cart's) and checkout items.

+The purpose of this repository it's for education and test.
+But the code it's being coded in a proper way.

 ## ENDPOINTS